johnli0135/parenthesizer/README.md

 ## Basic transformations

-Since directives tell the parenthesizer the arity of common operators, many parentheses can be omitted.

-For example,
+Many parentheses can be omitted already with knowledge of operator arity:
 ```racket
 (define (fact n)
     (if (= n 0)